bendyworks/cap-ml/README.md

 ```
   A complete example can be found in the examples folder - examples/text-detection/ImageReader

+  If you're planning to use the Camera Plugin like above or use an image from the Photo Library -
+  - Open the app in XCode by running `npx cap open ios` from the sample app's root directory. ie here,at examples/TextDetector/ImageReader
+  - Open info.plist
+  - Add the corresponding permissions to the app -
+    - Privacy - Camera Usage Description: To Take Photos and Video
+    - Privacy - Photo Library Additions Usage Description: Store camera photos to camera
+    - Privacy - Photo Library Usage Description: To Pick Photos from Library

 ## Development

-After checking out the repo, run `npm install` to install dependencies.
+After checking out the repo,
+  - run `npm install` to install dependencies.
+  - run `npx cap sync` to sync with ios and install pods
-To test it out,
+  Plugin should be ready at this point.
+To test it out -
   - navigate to examples/text-detection/ImageReader
-  - run `npm install`
-  - run `npx capacitor open ios`.
-This opens an XCode project.
+  - run `npx capacitor open ios` to open up an XCode project.
   - Run the XCode project either on a simulator or a device.
-TODO: these instructions look very straight forward.
-Repeat the process to make sure all steps are covered and what problems might occur ??
+  Plugin code is located at Pods/DevelopmentPods/CapML
+  - `Plugin.swift` is the entry point to the Plugin.

 ## Contributing